-• Manage 3D Surface Count - Avoid importing 3D objects from outside sources that have a large number of complex surfaces, as these can significantly slow down camera views.
+Manage 3D Surface Count - Avoid importing 3D objects from outside sources that have a large number of complex surfaces, as these can significantly slow down camera views.

-To check the number of surfaces for imported symbols, using the Select Objects tool, click on an imported symbol to select it.
-Next, click on the Open Object click on in X15 and newer versions or Open Symbol in X14 and prior versions.
+To check the number of surfaces for imported symbols, click on an imported symbol using the Select Objects tool, then click on the Open Object edit tool in X15 and newer versions or Open Symbol in X14 and prior versions.
 On the 3D panel, take note of the Number Of Faces and then Cancel out of the dialog without making any changes.